mikro-orm/mikro-orm/docs/deployment.md

 ## Deploy a bundle of entities and dependencies with [Webpack](https://webpack.js.org/)

 Webpack can be used to bundle every entity and dependency: you get a single file that contains every required module/file and has no external dependencies.

 ### Prepare your project for Webpack

 Webpack requires every required file to be hardcoded in your code.
 Code like this won't work (it will throw an error because Webpack doesn't know which file to include in the bundle):

 ```typescript
 let dependencyNameInVariable = 'dependency';
 const dependency = import(dependencyNameInVariable);
 ```

 As Webpack creates a file bundle, it isn't desired that it scans directories for entities or metadata.
-Therefore you need to use the `entities` option in the initialization funcion and entitiesDirs/entitiesDirsTs will be ignored (see dynamically including entities as an alternative solution).
+Therefore you need to use the `entities` option in the initialization function and `entitiesDirs`/`entitiesDirsTs` will be ignored (see dynamically including entities as an alternative solution).
 Also you need to fill `type` or `entity` attributes everywhere (see above) and disable caching (it will decrease start-time slightly).

 #### Manually defining entities